-Children are lucky if they can look back on their formative years and embrace memories of a happy childhood with positive role models in their lives.
-How many of us can say that we had the most amazing role models growing up?
+Children are lucky if they can look back on their formative years and embrace memories of a good childhood with positive role models.
+How many of us can say we had good role models growing up?

-But whether parents are good role models or not, what we learn from them stays firmly etched in our psyche.
-If we’re lucky enough to have two parents, both parents will contribute to the relationship, but not necessarily together and that can send out mixed messages as their children try to compete.
+Whether parents are good role models or not, what children learn stays firmly etched in their psyche.
+If children have two parents, both parents will contribute to the relationship, not necessarily together but will sometimes send out mixed messages as their children try to compete.

-Teachers will also go on to influence children too.
-Grandparents will contribute and influence their grandchildren, anyone who we hope have compassion and a caring nature, but of course there will always be those who don’t make good role models.
-Some families and institutions don’t always make the best role models.
+Teachers will influence children as will grandparents, anyone we hope will influence our children positively.
+But there will always be people who don’t make good role models.
+Families and institutions may not always make the best role models.

-But when it comes to parenting we get one shot at making a difference in our children’s lives.
-Unfortunately, we will never know until they’re through the other end, whether we’ve done a good job or not.
+When it comes to parenting, we get one shot at making a difference in our children’s lives, although we will never know until our children are through the other end whether we’ve been successful or not.